keith-ratcliffe/cloud-basher/_docs-latest/getting-started/quickstart-install.md

   <a href="../tour/getting-started">guided tour</a>.
 It is also generally useful as a development tool, as it provides a
   consistent, repeatable process for deploying and testing DataWave locally.</p>
   <p>The quickstart provides setup and tear-down automation for DataWave, Hadoop, Accumulo, ZooKeeper, and Wildfly,
-  and it includes many <a href="quickstart-reference">utility functions</a>, which will streamline most of your interactions with these services.</p>
+  and it includes many <a href="quickstart-reference">utility functions</a>, which will streamline most interactions with these services.</p>
 ---